Indonesia: Arts, Religion, and Social Change

-Through this homestay experience, students have extraordinary opportunities to observe daily life and to participate in the arts and social practices of the village.
+Through this homestay experience, students have extraordinary opportunities to observe daily life and participate in the arts and social practices of the village.
 Bedulu families, similar to most Balinese families, are very tight-knit and welcoming.
-Some students may have the opportunity to join their host family at a wedding, tooth filing, or other life-cycle ritual, and all students see an odalan or anniversary ceremony of a local temple.
+Some students may have the opportunity to join their host family at a wedding, tooth filing, or other life-cycle ritual, and all students see an odalan or anniversary ceremony at a local temple.
 Students often forge strong connections with their Bedulu homestay family, and many remain in contact following the program's termination.

 Students begin their homestay experience in Bedulu at the end of the orientation period and return to their homestay after the Java excursion and for the last few days of the evaluation period.
-Their length of stay with their Balinese families—approximately 65 days in length spread over the entire program period—provides students an exceptional opportunity to become closely acquainted with their homestay family members.
+Their length of stay with their Balinese families—approximately 65 days in length spread over the entire program period—provides students with an exceptional opportunity to become closely acquainted with their homestay family members.

 Rural Homestay (Tabanan Area)

-Students will live with a host family in Yogyakarta for ten days as part of the group excursion to Java.
+Students live with a host family in Yogyakarta for ten days as part of the group excursion to Java.
 The homestay families in Java are predominantly Muslim, which allows students to become familiar with the predominant religious culture in Indonesia.
 During the stay with Javanese families, students are invited to participate in socio-religious activities and social gatherings with the local communities.
 The Javanese families are very welcoming to the SIT students.
-They are proud to be chosen as the homestay of students visiting from the United States, the home country of Barack Obama, who spent part of his youth in Jakarta, west Java.
+They are proud to be chosen as the homestays of students visiting from the United States, the home country of Barack Obama, who spent part of his youth in Jakarta, west Java.

 Other accommodations during the program include hostels or small hotels.

 Duration: 15 weeks